Saiprakashreddy14/MachineLearning/Regression/README.md

 In order to understand regression analysis fully, it’s essential to comprehend the following terms:

     Dependent Variable: This is the main factor that you’re trying to understand or predict.
-    Independent Variables: These are the factors that you hypothesize have an impact on your dependent variable.
+    Independent Variables: These are the factors that you hypothesize have an impact on your dependent variable .

 ## What are the regression projects included in this repositry?